anmabu/bedRMod/README.md

-# EUF
+# bedRMod

-This project is about converting RNA sequencing data into the new epitranscriptomics unified data format, **bedRMod**. bedRMod does contain the read data on a per site-level (as opposed to SAM/BAM which contain the information per read-level) as well as information on modification of the site.
+This project is about converting RNA sequencing data into the new epitranscriptomics unified data format(EUF), **bedRMod**. bedRMod does contain the read data on a per site-level (as opposed to SAM/BAM which contain the information per read-level) as well as information on modification of the site.

 The available options are conversion from:
 - flat (tsv) format
 - pileup data (converted from fastq/fasta)

+## Specification
+For the data specification, please refer to the bedRMod.pdf.

 ## Instruction